noisyboiler/wampy/README.rst

 TLS Support (alpha)
 ~~~~~~~~~~~~~~~~~~

+This feature is only experimental....

-When you instantiate your Client, over-ride the default ``ws`` transport with "wss" and pass in a path to the server certificate, e.g.
+When you instantiate your Router, pass in a path to the server certificate along with the host and port that it operates on, e.g.

 ::